adamgh96/Cafe-Page/README.md

 # Cafe-Page
-A project for a Cafe page using Html and Css
+Project 2, page using Html and Css